-Introduction of Green Electricity in Some Stores, Including Japan's First Offsite PPA

-With the aim of realizing 100% renewable energy use in store operations of Seven & i Group, beginning in April 2021, Seven & i Holdings and NTT Corporation have been steadily introducing electricity procurement based on Japan's first×1 offsite power purchase agreement (PPA; see diagram below) and electricity from NTT group-owned green power generation plants in some stores.
-The initiative means that 40 7-Eleven stores of Seven & i Group and the Ario Kameari store now use 100% renewable energy in store operations.
-NTT Anode Energy Corporation has set up two solar power generation plants in the offsite PPA framework and engages in electricity supply×2 via the transmission and distribution grid.
-In an offsite PPA, the project developer sets up an offsite renewable energy generation plant specially for the electricity consumer, be it a company, local government, or whatever, and provides the long-term supply of electricity via the grid.
+Introduction of Green Electricity in Stores, Including Japan's First Offsite PPA With the aim of realizing 100% renewable energy use in store operations of Seven & i Group, Seven & i Holdings and Nippon Telegraph and Telephone Corporation (NTT) have been steadily introducing electricity procurement based on Japan's first1 offsite power purchase agreement (PPA) and electricity from NTT group-owned green power generation plants in some stores, since April 2021.
+This initiative means that 40 7-Eleven stores of Seven & i Group and the Ario Kameari store now aim to use 100% renewable energy in store operations.
+The off-site PPA model refers to power generation facilities that are installed away from demand locations with the power generated being supplied to demand locations.
+This time, NTT Anode Energy Corporation will set up two solar power generation plants and engage in electricity supply^{2} via the transmission and distribution grid.
+In an offsite PPA, the project developer sets up an offsite renewable energy generation plant specially for companies and local governments who are electricity consumers, and provides long-term supply of electricity.
 This was Japan's first offsite PPA.
-When the electricity from the PPA is insufficient, the rest comes from green electricity generation plants owned by the NTT group, so the electricity used in store operations is 100% renewable energy. %1 Based on research by NTT Anode Energy Corporation through hearings with RTS Corporation, etc. 2 ENNET Corporation, a subsidiary of NTT Anode Energy Corporation, is the agency providing this electricity supply.
+When the electricity from the PPA is insufficient, the rest comes from green electricity generation plants owned by the NTT group, so the electricity used in store operations is 100% renewable energy. - 1 Based on research by NTT Anode Energy Corporation through hearings with RTS Corporation, etc. - X2 ENNET Corporation, a subsidiary of NTT Anode Energy Corporation, is the agency providing this electricity supply.
 Offsite PPA Diagram

-Installation of Electric Vehicle Chargers Seven & i Group has installed approximately 2,800 chargers for electric vehicles (EVs) and plug-in hybrid vehicles (PHVs) as of the end of February 2021 in parking lots at about 100 stores in Japan, including 7-Eleven, Ito-Yokado, Ario, Seibu, and Sogo department stores to provide a fee-based charging service.
+Installation of Electric Vehicle Chargers Seven & i Group has installed approximately 2,800 chargers for electric vehicles (EVs) and plug-in hybrid vehicles (PHVs) as of the end of February 2022 in parking lots at about 110 stores in Japan, including 7-Eleven, Ito-Yokado, Ario, Seibu Department Stores, and Sogo to provide a fee-based charging service.
 The initiative aims to increase the convenience of the commercial facilities and establish a pattern for using EVs and PHVs of charging them while shopping.
 It also aims to contribute to the realization of a decarbonized society by promoting the spread of environment-friendly, next-generation cars.

-Electric Vehicle Chargers Environmental Consideration in Leased Vehicles Seven-Eleven Japan operation field counselors (OFCs), who support franchised store management, use leased vehicles to visit franchised stores.
+Electric Vehicle Chargers Environmental Consideration in Leased Vehicles Seven-Eleven Japan Operation Field Counselors (OFCs), who support franchised store management, use leased vehicles to visit franchised stores.
 Seven-Eleven Japan has been phasing in hybrid vehicles for these leased vehicles.
-In the fiscal year ending February 28, 2021, it replaced 1,095 leased vehicles with hybrid models, bringing the total to 3,569 vehicles.
+In the fiscal year ended February 28, 2022, we replaced 102 leased vehicles with hybrid models, bringing the total to 3,818 hybrid vehicles in use.